-Table 3.
+Table 4.
 RE Programming Variables

 RE programming for sarcopenia can also be categorized into the following: high-load, low-load, low-load with slow movement, and low-load exercising to failure (Yasuda, 2022).
 Low-load RE can be enhanced by adding blood flow restriction training (BFRT), which shows promise as a type of RE (Zhang et al., 2022).
-BFRT involves applying a pneumatic cuff on the proximal end of the exercising limb, blocking venous return and partially occluding arterial blood flow.
-This reduces blood flow and increases metabolic stress, stimulating muscle hypertrophy (Cognetti et al., 2022).
-Simply put, individuals with sarcopenia can participate in RE and BFRT at lower loads and promote muscle growth just as they can with higher loading strategies (Cognetti et al., 2022).
-Currently, this approach is based on data collected in otherwise healthy persons, as there are no research studies on BFRT among individuals with sarcopenia (Baker et al., 2020; Centner et al., 2019; Labata-Lezaun et al., 2022).
+BFRT involves applying a pneumatic cuff on the proximal end of the exercising limb, blocking venous return, and partially occluding arterial blood flow.
+This reduces blood flow and increases metabolic stress, potentially augmenting RE-induced muscle hypertrophy (Cognetti et al., 2022).
+This approach allows individuals with sarcopenia to participate in RE and BFRT at lower loads and promotes muscle growth, similar to higher loading strategies (Cognetti et al., 2022).
+It is important to note, however, that this approach is based on data collected in otherwise healthy persons, as there are no research studies on BFRT among individuals with sarcopenia (Baker et al., 2020; Centner et al., 2019; Labata-Lezaun et al., 2022).
 Researchers see the potential of low-load BFRT to improve muscle strength and performance and have proposed preliminary recommendations (Zhang et al., 2022).
-Table 4 summarizes different types of categorical RE programming strategies identified in the research.
+Table 5 summarizes different types of categorical RE programming strategies identified in the research.